-- A. On-site runoff is generally either conveyed through the site or stored on-site. - Runoff conveyance is generally done through temporary or permanent ditches, swales, or channels, and is intended to convey the runoff generated within the project area through the site.
-The conveyance facilities shall be designed according to the Illinois Tollway DDM and protected against erosion, using temporary and/or permanent erosion control measures. - Storage of on-site runoff can be done using temporary or permanent detention basins.

-- B. Off-site runoff shall generally be diverted from the construction site using diversion dikes and diversion channels.
+A. On-site runoff is generally either conveyed through the site or stored on-site.

+- Runoff conveyance is generally done through temporary or permanent ditches, swales, or channels, and is intended to convey the runoff generated within the project area through the site.
+The conveyance facilities shall be designed according to the Illinois Tollway DDM and protected against erosion, using temporary and/or permanent erosion control measures. - Storage of on-site runoff can be done using temporary or permanent detention basins. - B. Off-site runoff shall generally be diverted from the construction site using diversion dikes and diversion channels.
 The diversion shall not cross the watershed drainage boundaries for the site.
 If diversion is not possible, the off-site runoff is to be conveyed through the site in such manner that untreated on-site runoff does not mix with the off-site runoff.
 Generally, the off-site runoff shall outlet into an undisturbed or a stabilized area, at a non-erosive velocity.
 The diversion channels shall be designed and constructed to withstand the expected velocity for the 25-year, 24-hour frequency storm without erosion.
 All constructed or modified channels shall be stabilized within 48 hours.
-If separation of on-site and off-site runoff is not possible, size sediment traps, basins, and other measures for both on-site and off-site runoff. - C. The following is a brief description of possible erosion control measures that will achieve runoff control. - Temporary ditch checks or rock check dams shall be used in the existing, proposed, and temporary ditches to control velocity.
+If separation of on-site and off-site runoff is not possible, size sediment traps, basins, and other measures for both on-site and off-site runoff. - C. The following is a brief description of possible erosion control measures that will achieve runoff control:

+Temporary ditch checks or rock check dams shall be used in the existing, proposed, and temporary ditches to control velocity.
 These types of erosion control practices are not intended to trap sediment but are used as a temporary measure to control velocity.
+Spacing of rock check dams shall be equal to the height of the ditch check divided by the slope.
+This ensures that the base of the upstream check is at the same elevation as the crest of the downstream check.
+Spacing for manufactured ditch checks shall be such that the elevation of the bottom of the ditch check upstream will be equal to the elevation of the top of the ditch check downstream, unless otherwise specified by the manufacturer.

-The spacing between ditch checks and rock check dams shall be determined as shown in Figure 1 (Article 3.1.2C) or according to manufacturer's requirements. - Diversion dikes shall be used to route off-site flows away from disturbed areas.
+- Diversion dikes shall be used to route off-site flows away from disturbed areas.
 The diverted runoff from an undisturbed area shall outlet into an undisturbed or a stabilized area at non-erosive velocities. - Temporary channel diversion shall be used to carry existing stream flow through or around the construction site.
 A dewatering discharge basin shall be provided with either a minimum storage capacity (in cubic feet) equal to the dewatering pump capacity (in gallons per minute) times 32, or a minimum size of 10 feet x 10 feet x 3 feet in depth, whichever is more stringent.